-Keywords: bicycle, tricycle, controllability, balance, lean, steer, dynamics.
+Keywords: bricycle, bicycle, tricycle, controllability, balance, lean, steer, dynamics.

-\ Corresponding author: ruina@cornell.edu
+^{} Corresponding author: ruina@cornell.edu

 Figure 1.
 A 'bricycle': a vehicle which can transition between bicycle and a tricycle.
 It is a bicycle with two extra 'training' wheels at the back on a spring-loaded parallelogram mechanism.
-The spring resists bicycle lean, more or less depending on its adjustment.
+The spring resists bicycle bricycle lean, more or less depending on its adjustment.
 When the spring is removed the training wheels are mechanically invisible, effectively reducing the bricycle to a bicycle.
 When the spring is locked the bicycle is effectively a tricycle.
-The neutral point in-between is the main topic of study here.
+The neutral point in-between, when the spring is such that the bieyele bricycle is in equilibrium at all small angles of lean, is the main topic of study here.